 Any users selected to this role receives an email every time a Stage in the Contract Container is moved along in either direction.
 This allows a specific UCM user (like a Department Manger or someone in Legal) to “be in the loop” for what is happening with the particular contract’s lifecycle.
 No-Login users can be part of this group too even though they cannot log into UCM.

 2. Contract Reviewers

 This function is split up into 3 parts: Select Reviewers, Notify on Status Change, and Notify on Review Completion.
 On the Summary Tab, this is listed as “Review Status”.
 Click the link to display the pop-up box titled Set Contract Review.
-More details are explained in the User Manuals available online.

 Select Reviewers: These users are notified by email.
 They must log into UCM to either Accept or Reject the Contract Container, as well as enter a Note to explain their decision.

 Notify On Status Change: If any users are selected in this group, they receive an email notification anytime a Reviewer accepts or rejects a contract.